mat-docs/Portal.Site/docs/developer/sqlrace/parameter-data-access.md

 More than one PDA can exist within a session as each can used to retrieve values from a different parameter.

-Methods on the PDA object allow you to:
+Methods on the PDA allow you to:

 * Move to specific point in time
 * Set the sample time